Prisoners nationwide go on strike to protest 'modern-day slavery'

 “Prisoner participation depends on their location and privilege status,” said Amani Sawari, a prison reform activist and spokesperson for the strike.
 “If inmates are working they can suffocate the prison industrial complex by reducing their spending.
 In some detention facilities, prisoners may not be working so they might do a sit-in.
 It all depends.”

-Prisons in at least 17 states are expected to participate, according to Sawari, with a majority of them located in the South and West Coast.
+Prisons in at least 17 states are expected to participate in the protests, according to Sawari, with a majority of them located in the South and West Coast.

+On Aug.
+21, U.S. cities participating will include Seattle; Portland, Oregon; Sacramento, California; San Jose, California; Corona, California; Los Angeles; Phoenix; Omaha, Nebraska; San Antonio, Texas; Asheville, North Carolina; Black Mountain, North Carolina; Atlanta; Fort Lauderdale, Florida; Des Moines, Iowa; Chicago; Columbus, Ohio; Minneapolis; Philadelphia; Boston; and Brooklyn, New York.

-Experts say that there is a chance that the protest may drive change in some detention centers.
+Experts say there is a chance the protest may drive change in some detention centers.

-"If the strike is widespread enough, it could be effective," said Lea Johnson, Professor of Law at the University of Florida Levin College of Law.
+"If the strike is widespread enough, it could be effective," said Lea Johnson, professor of law at the University of Florida's Levin College of Law.
 "These circumstances like poor labor conditions, poor prison conditions, unpaid labor, and lack of access to mental health treatment exist seemingly behind closed doors.
 By going on a national strike, you pull back the curtain and it can force legislators to act."